colinmcintosh/SLIDER-cli/README.md

 `make lint` - run linting and staticcheck

-`make release` - build the release .zip and .sha256 files in the `release` folder
+`make package` - build the release .zip and .sha256 files in the `release` folder

+`make release` - print the lastest version of `slider-cli` tagged in git

+`make release-major` - release a new version by tagging and pushing the next major version number

+`make release-minor` - release a new version by tagging and pushing the next minor version number

+`make release-patch` - release a new version by tagging and pushing the next patch version number

 `make sync` - download Golang dependencies with `go get`